 How to Remove Tape in Hair Extensions and Refit at Home

 Being on lock-down has its advantages and disadvantages – one of the disadvantages being that we have no choice but to remove tape in hair extensions at home (amongst other things we’d rather pay a professional to handle).
 So, if you are one of the ladies whose tape in extensions are in need of a removal and a refit, this blog is for you!
 Today we are going to talk you through how to remove your tape in extensions at home.

 Tape in extensions are amazing and blend so flawlessly.
 They are lightweight, easy to use and suit a lot of hair types, and we love wearing them day and night.
 We also tend to keep them in for a while because they tend to last longer.

-However, as you may already know, on average, tape in extensions last around eight weeks before they have to be refitted.
+However, as you may already know, on average, tape in extensions last around 4-8 weeks before they have to be refitted.
 And since most countries have been on some type of lockdown for a few weeks now, it’s time to consider how to remove and refit them at home.

 Good quality tape in extensions is easy to remove and reuse.
 If you are using synthetic extensions, it will be a lot harder to reuse and keep them in good shape.
 This guide is simple and easy to follow, even for a hair extensions novice.
 You also need to know how to reuse them effectively and take care of them.

-Removing tape in extensions at home
+Removing Tape In Extensions at home

 If you are feeling like it is plaster on your scalp being ripped off, you are doing it wrong.
 You should use your hair oil for this to help you make the process as smooth as possible.